quangv/docs/src/doc/reference/cordova_3.5/compass/index.rst

 Enable Plugin in Monaca
 -----------------------

-In order to use this plugin, please enable ``org.apache.cordova.device-orientation`` plugin in Monaca Cloud IDE.
+In order to use this plugin, please enable :ref:``org.apache.cordova.device-orientation`` plugin in Monaca Cloud IDE.
 Please refer to :ref:`standard_plugins` docs for how to enable the plugin in Monaca.

 Supported Platforms
 -------------------